Key takeaways

 • Transfer strategies include generation-skipping transfers and a direct generation skip, both of which may involve placing assets in a trust.

 Estate taxes can be hefty.
-One strategy to reduce estate taxes in your family over time is to “skip” a generation of heirs.
+One strategy to reduce estate taxes in your family over time is to “skip” a generation of heirs when passing down assets.
 While this strategy can be successful, it’s not necessarily tax-free.

 The lifetime exemption from the GST tax offers some advantages.
 It may be applied to any combination of transfers during your life or made at the time of death.